jddunn/discord-news-bot/README.md

 ## Technical notes

 Headlines and dates of articles are saved in a local cache via pickle data (in two separate files for US and world news).
-The bot checks Google News on a looped timer, and if a headline or date is new (different than what's stored in the pickled cache), then it'll make new summaries and post to Discord.
-It's limited in that *any* difference in a single date or headline will result in the bot posting all the found headlines, so it's still possible to have repeated ones.
+The bot checks Google News on a looped timer, and if a headline is new (different than what's stored in the pickled cache), then it'll make new summaries and post to Discord.
+It's limited in that *any* difference in the headlines / titles list will result in the bot posting all news summaries, so it's still possible to have repeated ones.

 You can use `bert-extractive-summarizer` (by calling `summarize_optimal` method in `_summarizer.py`), which optimally summarizes by clustering sentence embeddings (see paper: [https://arxiv.org/abs/1906.04165](https://arxiv.org/abs/1906.04165)).
 With this method you do not need to give a minimum / maximum length to BERT's model, as it calculates the optimal number of sentences in the summary.
 However, I was unable to get this library working asynchronously in the Discord task loop consistently, so this method is not used.
 In the future it'll probably be better to implement the paper's architecture in our own code instead of trying to use this library.